kamych1916/Task-for-University/readme.md

-# Task for University - Basketball Match
+# Task for University - Basketball Сhampionship

 I'm using Flask web-framework in back-end, and Vue/Vuetify in front-end